Bird in Hand

 Within five years, new independent owners – (licensees 1989 – 2005), John and Carol Turner bought the old pub and brought it back to life with expanded premises and a much wider clientele.

 Prior to the recent construction of eight accommodation units, an archaeological survey was carried out to establish any evidence of earlier occupation of the site.
-The survey uncovered sherds of Roman pottery dated between the 2nd to 4th century together with traces of an assumed Roman bread oven complex for “baking on a large scale”.
+The survey uncovered sherds of Roman pottery dated between the 2nd to 4th centuries together with traces of an assumed Roman bread oven complex for “baking on a large scale”.
 The site of the Bird in Hand had clearly been involved in mass catering for much longer than many would have expected.

 Scroll to Top